Best of Indonesia: Davao to BaliFebruary 24, 2015 - March 13, 2015

 Below please find the day-by-day itinerary for this expedition.
 Unless otherwise noted, daily excursion options are included in the cost of the trip.
 We do our best to adhere to the scheduled itinerary, but in the spirit of our expeditionary style of travel we may deviate slightly to take full advantage of encounters with the destination and its people, culture, and wildlife.

-February 27 Singapore / Manado, Indonesia / Embark Caledonian Sky
+February 26 Manila / Davao / Embark Caledonian Sky

-February 28 Bunaken National Marine Park / Siladeng Island
+February 28 Bunaken National Marine Park, Indonesia / Siladeng Island

 March 1 Lahaga Island / Tangkoko Nature Reserve / Bitung

-Spend the morning snorkeling or diving off the lovely beach of Lahaga Island.
+Spend the morning snorkeling or swimming off the lovely beach of Lahaga Island.
 Return to the ship for lunch and continue to Tangkoko Nature Reserve, one of Indonesia’s most important conservation areas.
 Its 21,000 acres are among the last habitats for crested black macaques and cuscus, a lemur-like, slow-moving possum.
 Or, tour Bitung and the private wildlife center to view tarsiers, the world’s smallest primate.
 The reserve is also a haven for an incredible variety of birds, including the endemic Sulawesi hornbill, varied lorikeet, blue-breasted pita, and the finch-billed myna.
-There is also a chance to visit with the residents of Swangan.

 Mar 2 - Mar 3 Togean Islands